Riyaspaul/Project5-Singapore-Flat-Resale-Prediction/README.md

 Built an interactive dashboard using Streamlit to allow users to input relevant features and get predictions on flat resale prices.

 ## Outcome:
-Deployed the application on Render for easy access and smooth performance.
+Deployed the application on streamlit cloud for easy access and smooth performance.